Course Information

 Course Delivery Method Online

-Objectives of the Course The aim of the Basic Hebrew II course is to speak at a basic level of Modern Hebrew, which is used as a spoken and written language in Israel today, to read, understand and interpret texts written in their field, and to use them efficiently in future studies.
+Objectives of the Course The aim of the Basic Hebrew II course is to enable students to speak Modern Hebrew at a basic level, to read, understand and interpret texts written in their field, and to use the language efficiently in their future academic studies.
+In addition, it aims to improve students’ academic skills and provide them with a level of proficiency that allows them to benefit from Hebrew as an important resource language, particularly in Middle Eastern studies.

-Course Content The content of the course consists of materials that will help both speaking, writing and interpretation, by explaining in the most concise and understandable way with the help of English-Turkish languages within the framework of gramphology, phonology, morphology, syntax and texts, which include the basic grammatical issues of the Hebrew language.
-Hebrew verb structures, conjugations, lexicologal meanings of verb-roots, usages, tenses, sentence structures, sentence analysis, sentence building exercises, prepositions constitute the content of the basic topics.
+Course Content The content of the course consists of materials that cover the main grammatical aspects of the Hebrew language, explained in a concise and comprehensible way with the help of English and Turkish.
+The course includes graphology, phonology, morphology, syntax, and text-based learning.
+Hebrew verb structures, conjugations, lexical meanings of verb roots, usages, tenses, sentence structures, sentence analysis, sentence-building exercises, and prepositions form the core topics of the course.

 Prerequisites and co-requisities ( HEB 301 )